 Plan how to disseminate the results

 The usual method for communicating evaluation findings is to publish them on your agency's website.
-The practice principle, Evaluation processes should be transparent and open to scrutiny in the NSW Government Evaluation Framework – link requires an evaluation report on any program delivering services to the public to be publicly released in a timely manner, except where there is an overriding public interest against disclosure.
+The practice principle, Evaluation processes should be transparent and open to scrutiny in the NSW Government Evaluation Guidelines requires an evaluation report on any program delivering services to the public to be publicly released in a timely manner.
+The exception is where there is an overriding public interest against disclosure.
 In the planning stages you would have determined which evaluation findings, methods and data will be shared within and external to government.
 This should be reviewed now in the light of the actual evaluation report.

 The final report, either in full or summary form, needs to reach the intended audiences in a way that is meaningful to them.
 For policy-makers and key stakeholders, this is usually through the final evaluation report.

 The needs and interests of other stakeholders will vary.
 For example, it is considered desirable in evaluations involving community consultation or issues, and especially in Aboriginal communities, to provide feedback about the evaluation.
 Some agencies will have their own approaches and standards to suit their fields.
 Broader guides for the conduct of research with Aboriginal communities are also available.